LeTurt/turtlegod/cryptonote_notes.md

 Most of the serialization related stuff seems to happen inside the code in the *Serialization* directory.
-So I found a good place to instrument code was to instrument all of the XXInputStreamSerializer and XXOutputStreamSerializer code, meaning print out every call into any method there, with information of interest.
+So I found a good place to instrument code was to instrument all of the XXInputStreamSerializer and XXOutputStreamSerializer code, meaning print out every call into any method there, with information of intereste.
-Similarly, SerializationTools.h, SerializationOverrides.h, and ISerializer.h seemd like good places to trace.
+Similarly, SerializationTools.h, SerializationOverrides.h, and ISerializer.h seemed like good places to trace.

 However, since there is lots and lots of serialization happening, and I was generally interested only in trying to reverse a single command/message at a time, the logs from this type of trace quickly grow huge, and it is difficult